gdtk-uq/gdtk/website/content/docs/getting-started/quick-start.md

 so that we get flexibility and convenient customization.
 There is also some Ruby a little Tcl/Tk used in the automated testing scripts.

+Our main development environment is Linux but the programs can be deployed on Linux, flavours of Unix such as MacOS-X, and MS-Windows using WSL2.

 To run simulations, you need an executable versions of the Eilmer and/or L1d programs.
 You may build these executable programs from the source code, as described below.

 ## Prerequisites: building from source

-Our main development environment is Linux but the programs can be deployed on Linux, flavours of Unix such as MacOS-X, and MS-Windows.
-The main requirement is a D language compiler.
+The main requirement is a D language compiler but the story with this is a little complicated.
-Our recommendation for building the main simulation programs is the the LLVM D compiler.
+The reference D-language compiler is DMD64 and this good for getting started, however, our recommendation for building optimised versions of the main simulation programs is the the LLVM D compiler.
-The build of the loadable library, however, needs to be done with the DMD64 compiler.
+In constrast, the build of the loadable library needs to be done with the DMD64 compiler.
-Note that you do not need to build the loadable library to use the Eilmer and L1d simulation codes, and, vice versa, you do not need to build Eilmer and L1d, if you just want the loadable library.
+Note that you do not need to build the loadable library to use the Eilmer simulation code, and, vice versa, you do not need to build Eilmer if you just want the loadable library.

-The source code of the Lua interpreter is included in the source code repository.
+If you are just starting out, choose the DMD64 compiler.
+If you are preparing to do large simulations on a cluster computer, you should add the LLVM D compiler to you set up.

 To build Eilmer, you will require: